WERE YOU RETALIATED AGAINST BY AN EMPLOYER AT WORK IN LOS ANGELES?

 Retaliation may either be blatant or subtle.
 In both cases, retaliation has adverse material effects that may discourage employees from reporting a toxic workplace.
 Examples of retaliatory actions include:

 It would make sense to stay if things improve at your workplace, but it makes more sense to play your exit if you do not see positive changes.
 Start searching for another job as you watch the developments.

-If you feel you are being retaliated against by an employer at work in Los Angeles, contact … on … for an experienced employment retaliation attorney Los Angeles.
+If you feel you are being retaliated against by an employer at work in Los Angeles, contact Mann & Elias as soon as possible for an experienced attorney.